ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

 _MYH7_ pathogenic variants cause HCM through **altered gene product sequence** leading to an increase in sarcomere force generation.
-Variants produce an abnormal activated protein that incorporates into the sarcomere as a ‘poison peptide’.
+Variants produce an abnormal activated protein that incorporates into the sarcomere as a 'poison peptide'.
 Variants can either directly affect motor function or can impact on myosin "interacting head motif" and therefore impair inactivation kinetics.
 There is currently no evidence to support haploinsufficiency as a disease mechanism.
  Inheritance is autosomal dominant, typified by incomplete penetrance and variable expressivity.

  **Most pathogenic variants are missense**.
 There are some inframe deletions reported.